tobermory/tobermory/README.md

 ## Programming Idioms I Have Invented Or Applied

 ### Executive
 A time-ordered event queue, enabling time to be used as a file descriptor.
 Realizes a single-threaded concurrent programming model where a simple main loop can listen to I/O from many devices simultaneously while also servicing timed (esp I/O timeout) actions.
-Multi-threaded programming, just say no.
+Multi-threaded programming, just say no. More on the Executive [here](https://github.com/tobermory/executive-glib).

 ### State Machines
 An API for structured conversations with (mostly serial/rs232) devices.
 Builds upon the Executive, adding regular expressions, resulting in a clean, powerful and verifiable method for device interfacing.
 We all draw state machines on the whiteboard.
 This API translates those diagrams directly into code.